liborty/rstats/README.md

 * **Version 1.0.18** - Renamed `madn` to `madgm` (median of absolute deviations, i.e. radii, from gm).
 Added its weighted version `wmadgm`.
 They now take `gm` or `wgm` respectively as an argument, to avoid recomputation.
 Removed `radvec`, as it was a simple difference of `gm` and `centroid`.

 * **Version 1.0.16** - Added `tukeyvec` and test of tukeyvec.
 Also changed usage of `ran` crate to its generic methods within `vecvec` test.

-* **Version 1.0.14** - Some improvements of README.md.

-* **Version 1.0.13** - Updated `ran` dev-dependency to "^0.3".

-* **Version 1.0.12** - New random number generators are now in their own crate `ran`.
-It has been added here to development dependencies, where it properly belongs. `tests.rs` have been changed accordingly.
-No other changes.

-* **Version 1.0.11** - The random number generators in indxvec have been been moved to their own module `random`.
-To keep `tests.rs` compatible, the import is now changed accordingly, to: `use indxvec::random::*;`

-* **Version 1.0.10** Now using new random numbers generators from `indxvec` for testing.

-* **Version 1.0.9** Removed `genvec` and `genvecu8` as non-essential.
-Removed some examples in the code that were using them.
-Changed the printing of vecs to utilise the new trait `Printing` from `indxvec`.
-See `testing.rs` for usage.

-* **Version 1.0.8** Pruned some non-essential code, such as `smedian`.
-Gmedian now performs consistently a bit better.

-* **Version 1.0.7** Achieved further 20% speedup of `gmedian` by optimising some inner loops.

-* **Version 1.0.6** Added `crossfeatures` - computes relationships between all pairs of vectors in self.
-Returns flattened lower triangular (symmetric) matrix.

-    Dependence of two vectors is now normalised to the range [0,1], e.g. the dependence of two identical vectors without repetitions is 1.
-Same for vectors of any real values that are all unique.
-In these cases it is better to fall back to correlations.
-N-dependence of a whole set of vectors will often be more than one.

-* **Version 1.0.5** Added 1D median correlation `medaincorr`.
-This is a more robust measure.
-Added `dependencies` and `correlations` which efficiently map these relationships of a single given vector (typically of outcomes), to a set of vectors (typically feature vectors).

-* **Version 1.0.4** Added joint pdf, joint entropy and dependence for a set of n vectors.

-* **Version 1.0.3** Better implementations of joint probability and joint entropy.
-Code style and testing improvements.

-* **Version 1.0.2** Updated the dependency `indxvec` to version 1.
-A few minor changes to this document.

-* **Version 1.0.1** Minor change: `sortedeccs` and `wsortedeccs` now take gm as an argument for more efficient repeated use.
-Vecvec test improved.

-* **Version 1.0.0** Rstats reaches stability (of sorts)!